johnaagelv/EndlessWorlds/generate/README.md

 - type, "equippable"
 - name, boots, gloves, helmet, jacket, trousers, ...
 - position, location on the map/world (x, y, z, m)
-- location, the body part(s) that will use this item
+- location, the body part(s) that will use this item (hands, arms, legs, feet, back, torso, head, neck, )
 - weight, the burden carrying this item
 - protection, the protection this item provides